The Console

 You can also manually start and stop the sampling with the Capture statistics/Stop capture control.
 Use the Save statistics control to save the current set of statistics to a file.

-On the console there are a number of tabs which display information about The Grinder and its tests.
+On the console there are two tabs which display information about The Grinder and its tests.
 These are detailed below:

 Graphs